codeforgermany/click_that_hood/README.md

 ## Development Setup

 Please follow the instructions below to setup your development environment.
-In case you run into issues, please consult the [FAQ](#faq).

 ### For Mac OS X 10.8